-Absent a barrier to independent competition, a product improvement should not infringe article 102 TFEU.
+Absent a barrier to independent competition, a product improvement ought not to infringe article 102 of the TFEU.
 As Bo Vesterdorf, former president of the General Court, explained in comments on the Microsoft judgment: 'a technical development or improvement of ... products is to the advantage of competition and thus to the advantage of consumers' (B Vesterdorf, article 82 EC: 'Where Do We Stand after the Microsoft Judgment?', Global Antitrust Review, 2008).